Henry Shaw (philanthropist): Business career

 On his return to Sheffield, Shaw began to assist his father with the business.
 Searching for new markets, the elder Shaw turned his sights on the vast markets of the Americas.
 Iron and steel manufacturing in the former colonies was not as advanced as in England, and Sheffield steel products were some of the finest in the world.
 In 1818, Henry accompanied his father on his first trip across the Atlantic Ocean, where the pair did business in Quebec, Canada.
 Young Henry must have impressed his father with his business acumen because the next year he was sent to New Orleans alone on business.

 A shipment of goods to New Orleans had been lost or misplaced, and Shaw was sent to find the shipment.
 Although he recovered the goods, he could not find a buyer in New Orleans.
-With the business acumen and entrepreneurial spirit that was to mark his adult life, Shaw was determined to find a market for the goods in the interior of the country.
+Shaw turned to the interior of the country, determined to find a market for the goods.
 Vast territories of the American Midwest had been opened up in the previous decade by the Louisiana Purchase, which doubled the size of the United States.
 In about 1817, New Orleans had become the gateway to this area by the first steam-powered paddlewheel riverboat that made its way up the Mississippi River from the port of New Orleans.

 Henry Shaw's Tower Grove House, built in 1849.